zdavatz/Scan2Post/README.md

 # Scan2Post
-Scan a Swiss Health Insurance card and create a HTTP-Post request.
+Scan a Swiss Health Insurance card and create a HTTP(S)-Post request.

 1. Scan2Post has to be able to register in Start-Up Objects in the Settings.
 2. Scan2Post has to startup when the computer is started.